tttapa/Control-Surface/doxygen/pages/MIDI.md

 After the callback has been attached, every time you call `midi.update()` in the `loop`, the MIDI interface will check if any new messages have arrived, and if that's the case, it will call the corresponding callback function.
-For example, whenever a MIDI channel message (such as Note On/Off, Control Change, etc.) arrives, the `onChannelMessage()` function of the callback is called.
+For example, whenever a MIDI Note On message arrives, the `onNoteOn()` function of the callback object is called.

 The example above is similar to the @ref MIDI-Input-Fine-Grained.ino example.
 You can find the full list of available callbacks and their arguments in the